rajurai/ProjectMyGit/compute.md

 ###  1. Servers

-      This section includes details information all the server actions available.
+      This section includes the detailed information of all the server actions available.

   <p>
   Servers information.